Skip to content

 Impact on Diagnosis & Treatment

 Bipolar disorder is highly heritable, meaning that it tends to run in families, but it is unclear how and what genes contribute to bipolar.
-This study will help close the gap in scientific understanding and enable a clearer picture of which genes influence bipolar risk.
+This study is helping to close the gap in scientific understanding and enable a clearer picture of which genes influence bipolar risk.
 This study will spur genetic discovery efforts for bipolar disorder which may be the foundation for new approaches to understanding the biology and developing new interventions.

 Team